viamrobotics/docs/docs/get-started/_index.md

 Viam uses WebRTC and gRPC for **secure peer-to-peer communications across network boundaries**.

-In factory settings or remote environments, you can still operate and monitor your machines over a local area network (LAN).
+In factory settings or remote environments, you can operate and monitor your machines over a local area network (LAN).
 Any monitoring or control applications can **connect directly to `viam-server` without internet connection** or run on the machines themselves.

 If your machines are connected to the internet, you can operate and monitor them **from anywhere in the world**.